BRISCOE GROUP LIMITED

 Role of Chairman

 Each year the Board appoints a Chairman from among the Directors.
-The Chairman will be a non-executive independent Director.
+The Chairman will be an independent Director.

 The Chairman is responsible for: